 Course structure: The course meets on Mondays each week.
 In general, homework will be assigned and will be due either in class, on Blackboard, or by e-mail to me at the address above.
-We will meet in person except on the days when we are meeting quest speakers; on those days, we will meet in Microsoft Teams.
+We will meet in person except on the days when we are meeting guest speakers; on those days, we will meet in Microsoft Teams.

-Assessment: In a course of this nature, attendance (20%) and participation (20%) are important components.
+Assessment: In a course of this nature, attendance (20%) and participation (during at least one of the discussions, including asking questions to speakers, 20%) are important components.
 The remaining 60% of your grade will be based on assignments.
 There are no tests, and there is no final exam for the course.
 The breakdown for the assignments will be as follows: